 Arbutus Global Middle School Mission Statement: Our Roots

-Students approach their learning and community with passion and purpose, treat themselves and all members of the learning community with empathy and understanding, and conduct themselves respectfully and responsibly.
+Students approach their learning and community with passion and purpose, treat themselves and all members of the learning community with empathy and understanding, and conduct themselves as respectful and responsible global citizens.

 Statement of Purpose:

-At Arbutus Global Middle School, we seek to make our school a safe, caring, and orderly environment for learning and working.
+At Arbutus Global Middle School, we seek to make our school a safe, caring, and sustainable environment for all learners.
 We aim to develop an appropriate balance between individual and collective rights, freedoms, and responsibilities.
 These expectations apply to behaviour both on school premises and during school-organized activities that are off campus and behaviour beyond these times when it affects the safe, caring, and orderly environment of the school.

 Conduct Expectations: Acceptable Behaviour